HTML Editors

-7 Best HTML Editors for Linux in 2026 (Free Tools, Ranked)
+7 Best HTML Editors for Linux in 2026 (Free & Open Source)

-7 Best HTML Editors for Linux in 2026 (Free Tools, Ranked)
+7 Best HTML Editors for Linux in 2026 (Free & Open Source)

 HTML Editing on Linux: Two Different Needs

-HTML editing on Linux has two main audiences.
 Developers building web projects want a full IDE experience with live reload and Emmet.
-They're working on HTML files daily and need features that speed up development.
-The other group does occasional HTML edits and wants something fast without installing a 300MB Electron app.
+Occasional editors want something fast without installing a 300MB Electron app.
 Both needs are covered by different tools below.

 1. VS Code with Live Server Extension (Best for Active Web Development)